-Rebecca is an associate in our Intellectual Property Group based in London.
+Rebecca is a Senior Associate in our Intellectual Property Group based in London.

-She joined us having trained and practised in a leading Irish law firm and after recently completing a secondment to a magic circle firm in London.
+Rebecca joined us in 2012 having trained and practised in a leading Irish law firm and completing a secondment to a magic circle firm in London.

 Rebecca graduated from University College Dublin with a BCL International in 2003, was admitted to the New York Bar in 2005 and qualified as an Irish solicitor in 2007.
 In October 2012 she was also admitted to the roll of solicitors of England and Wales.